Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/README.md

  b) Enter DNS CNAME prefix          : default [partner-eb-meanstack-atlas-dev]

-CNAME should be unique. if it gives an option on account of duplicate, select the default option.
+CNAME should be unique. if it gives an option on account of duplicate, select the default option suggested.

-Also pls update the code for the private url.
-Client --> src --> app --> employee.service.ts (line 10)
+Also pls copy and paste the DNS CNAME selected to the code as the private url.
+Location: "client --> src --> app --> employee.service.ts (line 10)"

+Ensure the CNMAE selected and Private URL server names are same.

 Refer the below screenshot for further details